venkatramanareddy/myo-lua-scripts/README.md

 # myo-lua-scripts
-My collection of lua scripts for myo arm band
+My collection of scripts for myo arm band.

+Can be used as boiler plates for any hackathon!